Grahp/Quartz/README.md

 - **Manual** transformations (not fun)
 - Dynamic! (mostly)

-I think there's a reason nobody has built an entire theory dictionary in python.
+I think there's a reason nobody has built an entire theory dictionary with python dicts.
 They are fairly primitive.

 ## Froj?